Licensed attorneys face disciplinary action by the Nevada State Bar for:

 All Bar Counsel decisions are automatically reviewed by one of the Disciplinary Board’s “screening panels,” comprised of two lawyers and one non-lawyer.
 By majority they approve, reject, or modify the recommendation.

-Attorneys who are issued letters of reprimand have 14 days to reply with an objection.
-If the attorney objects, then the Board will set the matter for a hearing.
-If the attorney does not respond in time, then the reprimand is final and may not be appealed.4
+If you are issued letters of reprimand, you have 14 days to reply with an objection.
+If you object, then the Board will set the matter for a hearing.
+If you do not respond in time, then the reprimand is final and may not be appealed.4

 4.1.
 Formal Complaints

-Formal complaints by the Bar against an attorney must clearly enumerate all the charges as well as the underlying conduct supporting the conduct.
-In most cases, the accused attorney is allowed to keep his/her bar license pending the resolution of the matter.
+Formal complaints by the Bar against you must clearly enumerate all the charges as well as the underlying conduct supporting the conduct.
+In most cases, you are allowed to keep your bar license pending the resolution of the matter.

-Once the Bar serves the complaint on the attorney, he/she has 20 days to answer it.
-He/she may have an additional 20 days to answer it for good cause shown or if the Bar stipulates to the extension.
-The accused attorney may hire private legal counsel to help compose the response.
+Once the Bar serves the complaint on you, you have 20 days to answer it.
+You may have an additional 20 days to answer it for good cause shown or if the Bar stipulates to the extension.
+You may hire private legal counsel to help compose the response.

-In the event that the accused attorney never answers the complaint, the Bar will deem that he/she admitted to the charges.
-However, the accused attorney can later attempt to set aside the judgment if he/she can show the reason was mistake, inadvertence, surprise, or excusable neglect.
+In the event that you never answer the complaint, the Bar will deem that you admitted to the charges.
+However, you can later attempt to set aside the judgment if you can show the reason was

-Within 30 days of receiving the attorneys’ response (or of the deadline for receiving the response), the Bar will assign the manner to a hearing panel.
-The panel must then hold a disciplinary hearing within 45 days and give the attorney 30 days notice of the date, time, and location.
+Within 30 days of receiving your response (or of the deadline for receiving the response), the Bar will assign the manner to a hearing panel.
+The panel must then hold a disciplinary hearing within 45 days and give you 30 days’ notice of the date, time, and location.
 For good cause shown, the hearing panel may postpone the hearing for up to 90 more days.

 Scroll down to the next section for information on State Bar disciplinary hearings.5

-5. What happens at a Nevada State Bar disciplinary hearing?
+5. What happens at a State Bar disciplinary hearing?

-A majority of the hearing panel members must find against the attorney in order to impose discipline.
-So if the hearing panel has three members, two must find against the attorney by clear and convincing evidence.
-And if the panel has five members, three must find against the attorney by clear and convincing evidence.
+A majority of the hearing panel members must find against you in order to impose discipline.
+So if the hearing panel has three members, two must find against you by clear and convincing evidence.
+If the panel has five members, three must find against you by clear and convincing evidence.

 The hearing panel must render a written decision within 30 days of the hearing.
-But if the attorney or Bar Counsel requests post-hearing briefs, then the deadline to render a decision is extended to 60 days.6
+Though if you or Bar Counsel requests post-hearing briefs, then the deadline to render a decision is extended to 60 days.6

 5.1.
 Forms of Discipline

-If the hearing panel finds against the attorney, it may impose the following forms of discipline:
+If the hearing panel finds against you, it may impose the following forms of discipline:

 - disbarment